 When users receive a push notification to their mobile phone through your app, they see the message regardless of whether they are using the app at the time.
 As a result, you can be sure that your messages aren't lost in a spam filter or buried in an inbox, increasing engagement.

 There are lots of ways that you can use push notifications.
 For example:

 to send a welcome message to your contacts.

 with the abandoned cart module to send your contacts abandoned cart reminders.

 Learn more in Using abandoned cart.

 with our Magento connector to send your contacts order confirmations.

 Before you start

 Things you need to know:

-- To access all of the features of the Push notifications messaging node outlined below, you must upgrade to the latest version of our SDK.
-To learn more, check out our developer hub.
+To access all of the features of the Push notifications messaging node outlined below, you must upgrade to the latest version of our SDK.
+Learn more in Developer hub.